9551-Dev/C3D-docs/src/master/examples/texturing.md

 @{c3d.graphics|the graphics module}

-:::warning using proper image format right now C3D supports the .ppm format. to get this format you can put your image into gimp and export it as a .ppm file natively.
+:::warning using proper image format for pngs and other full color images, right now C3D supports the .ppm format. to get this format you can put your image into gimp and export it as a .ppm file natively.
 Make sure to **NOT** use ascii version.

+other supported formats are:
+    .ppm
+    .cimg2 (crappy image 2)
+    .nfp   (Nitrogen fingers paint)
 :::

 #